-by Susan Walsh, Founder and CEO, Sales-Link Inc.
+by Susan Walsh, President and CEO, Sales-Link Inc.

 I am fortunate to have had some really great experiences throughout my sales career.
 I have very meaningful stories that I long to share with new sales people who might gain from the inspiration and support.